RobbeElsermans/MBSE/README.md

     - A normal communication interval of **30 minutes​** -> Provide for 10 minute interval.

-- No return vessel nor reusability of used components​
+- No return vessel nor re-usability of used components
-- No kerbin onboard​
+- No kerbin onboard

 ## Constrains
 **💵️Budget**